usaid-cs/yesterday-i-learned/random.md

 1. Sources vary on whether decaf coffee is (still) good for you.
 [Good](https://www.healthline.com/nutrition/decaf-coffee-good-or-bad) [Good](https://draxe.com/decaf-coffee/) [Good](https://www.psychologytoday.com/blog/your-brain-food/201105/why-decaf-coffee-is-just-healthy) [Bad](https://www.livestrong.com/article/364276-is-decaf-coffee-bad-for-your-health/) [Bad](http://teeccino.com/building_optimal_health/39183/Decaf-Coffee-And-Health.html) [Bad](http://www.expertrain.com/blog/health/is-decaf-a-healthy-choice.htm).
 The correct answer is: [decaf tastes awful](https://coffeemakerjournal.blogspot.ca/2014/01/why-does-decaf-coffee-taste-bad.html), so don't drink it.
 1. *Baker*, *Boulanger*, and *Panettiere* are all the same last name for people who used to bake.
 1. [Italians didn't really speak Italian](https://history.stackexchange.com/questions/14712/in-1861-few-italians-spoke-italian) when Italy was unified in 1861.
 The French didn't speak much French either.
 More people spoke Occitan than French back then.
-1. (Alcohol poisoning) Mortality is lowest among young abstainers and highest among young heavy drinkers.
-Once you are the age of 35 or over, however, mortality rate for light drinkers (8-14 units/week) drops below that of abstainers, because fewer people in that age group die from liver diseases than they would otherwise die from ischemic heart disease.
-Jesus was 33.
 1. [Wage slavery](https://en.wikipedia.org/wiki/Wage_slavery) is an analogy that if a person's livelihood depends on wages or a salary, then the person is a slave to the wage or salary, and therefore the company/corporation.
 "The salaried [are] only free-ranged slave[s] that [are] nothing but just a tool to create wealth for [the rich]."
 1. UMTS is based on GSM, but HSDPA is based on WCDMA.
 The "band 4" that wind mobile always talks about is [UMTS band 4, 1700/2100MHz](https://www.frequencycheck.com/carriers/wind-canada).
 Somehow, "Supported UMTS protocols" *includes* HSPA+, which is WCDMA.
 Not confusing enough?
 They will be using band 66 for LTE (GSM), except East Ontario, which will use the same AWS band 4 (WCDMA) for LTE (GSM??).
 Both LTE [band 4](https://www.frequencycheck.com/bands/lte-band-4-aws-1) and [band 66](https://www.frequencycheck.com/bands/lte-band-66-1700-2100) use 1700/2100MHz.
 [Band 66 includes the entirety of band 4 in terms of frequency](http://www.phonescoop.com/glossary/term.php?gid=570): band 4 goes from blocks A to F, while band 66 includes blocks from A to J. After all that, what's the ultimate the bummer?
 [You might need special code on the phone to support band 66.](https://mobilesyrup.com/2017/07/11/oneplus-5-other-unlocked-band-66-devices-may-be-incompatible-freedom-lte/)
 1. Even the strongest "maximum strength" "repairing" Vaseline lotion "for men" is less strong than just Vaseline, the petroleum jelly.
 Vaseline [says](http://www.vaseline.us/skin-health-care/does-vaseline-clog-pores.html) it doesn't clog pores so it must be true.